Notes from a few of our happy campers.

-I recently traveled to Lisa Smith's Dreamchasers Training Camp in Victor, Idaho.
-It was truly a "dream" weekend.
-Along with two others, I flew into Jackson Hole, where Lisa and her husband, Jay, greetedus.
-From there we traveled to Lisa's home, a short but beautiful drive through the Grand Tetons.
-For anyone who hasn't been to this scenic part of the world, it is a breathtaking sight.
+I recently traveled to Lisa Smith’s Dreamchasers Training Camp in the Tetons.
+It was truly a “dream” weekend.
+Along with two others, I flew into Jackson Hole, where Lisa and her husband, Jay, greeted us.
+From there we traveled to Lisa’s home, a short but beautiful drive through the Grand Tetons.
+For anyone who hasn’t been to this scenic part of the world, it is a breathtaking sight.

 Lisa and Jay had planned five days of training, including running, snowshoeing, cross-country skiing and ice skating.
-They had worked out all the details, everything from a time schedule for our activities to a menu with all of our meals.
-They had even included a list of equipment that we were to bring along.
+They had worked out all the details, everything from a time schedule for our activities to a menu with all of our meals, and a list of equipment that we were to bring along.
 It was very organized.

 Shortly after arriving at their home, we headed out for a ninety-minute run/walk, which allowed us to get used to the altitude.
 The weather was cold but, thanks to the equipment list, I was well prepared.
 When we arrived back home, we settled in while both Lisa and Jay prepared dinner.
 Afterwards, we plopped in front of the television and watched the Running on the Sun video, the documentary about the Badwater 135 Ultramarathon.